kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 export AIRFLOW_HOME=~/airflow
 ```

 - Install Airflow with the following constraints file.
-We use Airflow Version "2.3.1" and Python "3.10.":
+We use Airflow Version "2.3.1" and Python "3.10."(if you don't have Python 3.10 you can replace it with 3.9 or 3.8):

 ```bash
 pip install "apache-airflow==2.3.1" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.3.1/constraints-3.10.txt"